corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /note >}}

 {{< warning >}}
-In-memory data structures should not be used for handling deduplication as their state will not survive node restarts.
+You shouldn't use in-memory data structures to handling deduplication as their state will not survive node restarts.

 {{< /warning >}}